 Anne's 10k for Megan smashes target

-A Business First tenant put her best foot forward to support a cause close to the heart of centre manager Donna Greenhalgh.
+A Business First tenant put her best foot forward to support a cause close to the heart of our Ribble Court centre manager.
 Anne Malone, who works at our Ribble Court centre, completed the Manchester Heaton Park 10k race yesterday to raise money for the Anaphylaxis Campaign, after hearing the story of 15-year-old Megan Lee.

 In memory of Megan